Skip to content

 };

-Step 3: Publish Status List Token
+Step 3: Publish status list token

-// Create the Status List Token
+// Create the Status List Token (signed JWT)

-var statusListToken = StatusListManager.CreateStatusListTokenAsync(
+var statusListToken = await statusManager.CreateStatusListTokenAsync(

 // Host at: https://issuer.example.com/.well-known/status/1

-Step 4: Check Credential Status (Verifier)
+Step 4: Check credential status (verifier)

-var httpClient = new HttpClient();
+var statusVerifier = new StatusListVerifier(httpClient);

 {